scottgall/menu-ordering-system/README.md

 # Menu Ordering System

-Create a RESTful API that takes in orders for breakfast, lunch, and dinner and returns a list of items that make up the requested meal.
+This project contains a RESTful API that takes in orders for breakfast, lunch, and dinner and returns a list of items that make up the requested meal.

 ## Dependencies